Monstro33/FirstAide/frontend/public/markdown/chokingChild.md

 # STEP 4: WHAT TO DO NEXT

 - IF CHILD BECOMES UNCONSCIOUS—CALL 9-1-1, if not already done.
-Carefully lower the child to the ground and give CARE for an unconscious choking child, beginning with looking for an object (PANEL 6, Step 3).